1984 (Van Halen album): Composition

 Eddie Van Halen stated he wrote the arrangement for "Jump" several years before 1984 was recorded.
 In a 1995 cover story in Rolling Stone, the guitarist said Roth had rejected the synth riff for "Jump" for at least two years before agreeing to write lyrics to it.
 In his memoir Crazy from the Heat, Roth confirms Eddie's account, admitting a preference for Van Halen's guitar work; however, he says he now enjoys the song.
 Additionally in his memoir, Roth writes that he wrote the lyrics to "Jump" after watching a man waffle as to whether to commit suicide by jumping off a skyscraper.

 The album's third single was "Panama", which features a heavy guitar riff reminiscent of Van Halen's earlier work.
-The engine noise was from Eddie revving up his Lamborghini, with microphones used near the tailpipes.classicvanhalen.com - 1984 Later, a video of "Hot for Teacher" was released and played regularly on MTV, giving the band a fourth hit which sustained sales of the album.
+The engine noise was from Eddie revving up his Lamborghini, with microphones used near the tailpipes.
+Later, a video of "Hot for Teacher" was released and played regularly on MTV, giving the band a fourth hit which sustained sales of the album.

 Other songs on 1984 included "Girl Gone Bad", parts of which previously had been played during the 1982 tour amidst performances of "Somebody Get Me a Doctor" (including the US Festival show), the hard rock "Drop Dead Legs", and "Top Jimmy", a tribute to James Paul Koncek of the band Top Jimmy & The Rhythm Pigs.
 The album concludes with "House of Pain", a heavy metal song that dates back to the band's early club days of the mid-1970s.